amemoia/Statsy/README.md

 # bastion
- A Discord bot using the OverFast API
+ A Discord bot using the OverFast API.